Employer values headline employee hospitality career perception

-We need to change the perception that hospitality is a stopgap or weekend job to one that shows us as a career of choice, enabling people to think beyond entry-level.
+We need to change the hospitality career perception is a stopgap or weekend job to one that shows us as a career of choice, enabling people to think beyond entry-level.

 We can create innovative, indulgent, and flavour-packed dishes, but if we don’t have the talent to complete the customer experience, it’s an opportunity wasted.
 Therefore, we have a responsibility to do all we can to ensure the employee experience is unbeatable, in order to attract and retain the very best.

-Changing the misconception that work in hospitality is low-paid and low-skilled is key to this.
+Changing the hospitality career perception misconception that work in hospitality is low-paid and low-skilled is key to this.
 A recent study by TheJobCrowd found that hospitality is one of the very best industries for career progression and development.

 But knowing the facts and figures simply isn’t enough.
 Progression and personal development within a company or even within the industry must not only be feasible, but visible, to show that loyalty and hard work is rewarded.